SeokJongYu/VarInspector/README.md

-# Kepre
+# VarInspector

-This project aimed to construct an automated analysis system of epitope prediction.
+VarInspector is a bioinformatics NGS analysis platform which handles various genomics data.
+This system provides automated analysis pipelines by integrating with cluster